tomasmihalyi/living-spec-power/steering/maintaining.md

 I just created a new Kiro spec at .kiro/specs/[feature-name]/.

 Update .kiro/specs/project.living.md:
-1. Add the new spec to Related Specs table
+1. Add the new spec to Related Kiro Specs table
-2. Add any high-level requirements to the Requirements section
+2. Add any project-level requirements to Requirements section
-3. Update Next Actions with initial tasks
+3. Update Next Actions with coordination tasks
 ```

 ### After a Planning Session